stereobooster/react-snap/Readme.md

 Use `inlineCss: true` to enable this feature.

 TODO: as soon as the feature will be stable it should be enabled by default.
-As of now `<noscript>` fallback not implemented.

 ### precacheAjax